Montpelier Hill: William Conolly's Hunting Lodge

 The building now known as the Hell Fire Club was built around 1725 as a hunting lodge by William Conolly, the Speaker of the Irish House of Commons.
-It was named Mount Pelier by Conolly but over the years has also been known as "The Haunted House", "The Shooting Lodge", "The Kennel", and "Conolly's Folly".
-It was one of several exclusive establishments using the name Hellfire Club that existed in Britain and Ireland in the 18th century.
+Over the years it came to be known as "The Shooting Lodge", "The Kennel", "Conolly's Folly", 'The Brass Castle' and "The Haunted House".
+The building and hill were also nicknamed 'Bevan's Hill'.